How to buy the right child car seat

 What does Isofix mean?

 These anchor points are metal bar connectors built into the chassis of your car.
-The connectors are often hidden within the car's seat padding.
+They are often hidden behind the car's seat padding.

-Once the connectors are clicked together with your car seat, it's secured by a third point, either a support leg which comes built-in into the seat or seat base, or a top tether (a strap that attaches to a mount somewhere behind the rear seat).
+Once the Isofix connectors are clicked together, the car seat is secured by a third point – either a support leg that comes built-in into the seat or seat base, or a top tether (a strap that attaches to a mount somewhere behind the rear seat).
 Both of these work to stop the car seat tipping forward in an accident.

 Find out more about Isofix, top tether, support legs and Isofit.

 Child car seats are bought in two ways: either according to your child's car seat weight group or according to the height of your child.
 So Group 0+ is from 0-13kg – that's from birth to about 12-15 months old.
 It's possible to buy seats that combine one or more groups, for example group 0+/1, 0-18kg, 40-105cm, or from birth to around four-and-a-half years old.
 These are known as multi-group or combination seats.

 Find the correct one for you from the different car seat groups.